DanielVonRauchhaupt/socket_fips/README.md

 # Known bugs
-The are two major known bugs for the implementation.

 When the `BPF_F_NO_PREALLOC` flag is specified in the `ip_the blacklist.bpf.c` eBPF program, memory allocation for new map entries may fail when large amounts of addresses are added in a short time frame.
 This causes `simplefail2ban` to display an error message for both the write to the eBPF map, as well as the subsequently failing removal from eBPF map and the hash table by the banning thread.